Jiachen Li 李家琛

 Download my CV

-I am Jiachen Li, a current CS PhD student at Northeastern University.
+I am Jiachen Li, a current CS PhD candidate at Northeastern University.
 Prior to it, I have a Master's degree in Digital Media at Georgia Tech, and a Bachelor's Degree in Electronic Engineering.

-My research centers on examining the role of AI assistants in people's everyday experiences, with a particular emphasis on understanding the gap between current technology and human expectations in daily practices.
-This encompasses situations where people's expectations surpass the current technological limitations, leading to potential failures and frustrations.
-Additionally, it explores scenarios where technology's capabilities exceed human perception, thereby unlocking new potentials for AI to assist individuals in various capacities.
-My primary focus has been on the contexts of daily routine management and healthcare & wellness. (recently: LLM for collaboration in healthcare settings for older adults).
-I have conducted research involving diverse groups, including older adults and college students.
+My research centers on examining the role of AI assistants in people's everyday experiences, with a particular emphasis on understanding the gap between current technology and human expectations in healthcare settings.
+My thesis focus has been on the contexts of daily routine management and healthcare & wellness for older adults (OAs) with the help of passive personal tracking and LLM.

 To know more about me, I'm a doll maker, a figure maker and collector.
 I work with clay, mostly modeling clay and polymer clay.
 I also do figure coating, moldering and casting.
 In my spare time, I travel, read and photograph.
 I love cats, have been living with six cats before (four of them are my cats: Leo, Lily, Jacob and Echo).